annagiacometti/photography-festivals-dataset/README.md

 4. **Dataset construction**

-   The final dataset provides a comparable representation of photography festivals in Italy.
+   The final dataset provides a comparable representation of photography festivals.

 ## Dataset Structure